Harbour authorities

 Advisory committee

-The National Harbour Authority Advisory Committee provides advice to Small Craft Harbours on matters of national interest.
-Members also exchange information and success stories, resulting in a strong national network.
+The National Harbour Authority Advisory Committee (NHAAC) provides advice to the Small Craft Harbours program on matters of national interest.
+In addition, members exchange information and success stories, which has cultivated a strong national network.

-The committee consists of 3 harbour authority representatives and 1 alternate member from each region.
-These members are appointed by their Regional Harbour Authority Advisory Council.
+The committee consists of three harbour authority representatives and one alternate member from five regions: Pacific, Ontario and Prairies, Quebec, Maritimes and Gulf, and Newfoundland and Labrador.
+These members are appointed by their Regional Harbour Authority Advisory Council (RHAAC).

-Meetings are held twice a year.
+Committee meetings are held at least once a year.
 They are co-chaired by the committee chairperson and the director general of the Small Craft Harbours program.

 Records of discussion and committee terms of reference are available by contacting your regional office.